 Here’s a pic of Memphis loving life on his very own Ambient Lounge Bed:

 9. Is your dog exhibiting worrying behaviour?

 If they are displaying bad behaviour at any time, spend the time teaching good manners and habits.
 They need to learn that in order to receive favourable attention from you they must display good behaviour.
-If you are having trouble training your dog or your dog is exhibiting worrying behaviour – you might need to think about getting some expert training or speak to your vet for some advice.
+If you are having trouble training your dog or your dog is exhibiting worrying behaviour, it’s always a good idea to reach out to an expert such as a dog trainer or behavioural expert.